TheBoegl/shadow-log4j-transformer/README.md

 The version numbering scheme is has the following format: `SHADOW_MAJOR`.`MINOR`.`PATCH`.
 This is no real semantic versioning because the SHADOW_MAJOR version number correspond to the MAJOR shadow plugin version number.

 At the time of writing, the latest shadow plugin version was `2.0.2`.
-Therefore, you should use this plugin's version starting with `2`.
+Therefore, you should use this library's version starting with `2`.
-If you are stuck at version `1.2.4` use the plugin version starting with `1`.
+If you are stuck at version `1.2.4` use the library version starting with `1`.

 ## Latest Version
 [![Download](https://api.bintray.com/packages/theboegl/gradle-plugins/shadow-log4j-transformer/images/download.svg) ](https://bintray.com/theboegl/gradle-plugins/shadow-log4j-transformer/_latestVersion)<br>
-The latest plugin version is `2.1.1`.
+The latest library version is `2.1.1`.
 It requires at least __Java 7__.

 You can get version notifications on bintray:<br>[![Get automatic notifications about new "shadow-log4j-transformer" versions](https://www.bintray.com/docs/images/bintray_badge_color.png)](https://bintray.com/theboegl/gradle-plugins/shadow-log4j-transformer?source=watch)

-## Adding the plugin to your project
+## Adding the transformer implementation to your project

-This plugin must work with the __shadow plugin__ and will use __Log4j 2__.
+This implementation must work with the __shadow plugin__ and will use __Log4j 2__.

-You can use this plugin as library or gradle plugin.
+You should use this implementation as library.
+You may use it as gradle plugin though this is not recommended anymore due to issues (e.g. #2, #3 and, #5).

 ### Usage as library

-The plugin can be used as library to provide the Log4j 2 transformer.
+The implementation should be used as library to provide the Log4j 2 transformer.
 This is as easy as shown below:

 ```gradle